Social Security Reserves Dipping Faster

 It’s not what you earn that really matters; it’s what you keep that counts.
 And fixed index annuities are ideal instruments in this respect.

-What Does a Variable Annuity Involve?
+What Does a Variable annuity Involve?

 Variable annuities are the primary type of annuity where it’s possible for you to lose money.
 This is because the money that goes into a variable contract is invested in mutual fund subaccounts that invest directly in the stock, bond, and real estate markets.